 Along pedestrian-friendly Crescent Avenue are shops and eateries.
 Cute boutiques sell island apparel, beach toys, souvenirs, and toiletries among many other items.

 A popular spot is Lloyd’s of Avalon, an iconic confectionery where Marilyn Monroe once worked when she was still Norma Jean.
 Taking a break on our bike ride, we stopped for sweets at Lloyd’s – ice cream for me and iced coffee for Karen.

 Dining on Catalina Island

-Located on the waterfront, Antonio’s Pizza and Cabaret is among our favorite places for a laid-back meal on the outdoor deck overlooking Avalon Bay.
+Antonio’s Pizza and Cabaret is a family-friendly restaurant with an outdoor deck overlooking Avalon Bay.
 Order off the menu or build your own pizza.

 Descanso Beach Club serves lunch and dinner on the beach.
 Appetizers include a delicious hummus plate with a trio of roasted red pepper, roasted eggplant, and roasted garlic served with toasted pita and vegetable crudite.
 Entrees consist of burgers, street tacos, salads and Chef Kapo’s poke bowl featuring fresh Ahi tuna in a traditional Hawaiian marinade.